Property division: Married couples

 Equalization payment

-The spouse with the higher NFP then pays the other spouse half of the difference.
-This is the equalization payment.
+The spouse with the higher NFP pays the other spouse an equalization payment.
+What they pay is half of the difference between the NFP amounts.

 In rare situations where dividing property equally would be unfair, you can agree to divide property unequally.
-Or, you can go to court.
+Or, you can go to court and ask a judge to decide.

 Special rules